 The employee learns to bridge the gap between their current skills and the skills required to fulfill a specific role.
 This has a twofold reward: positive financial results and job satisfaction, as well as a boost in employees’ overall well-being.

 Employees are more stimulated and inspired and therefore remain loyal to the company longer than those who haven’t been trained in such skills.
-There are both intrinsic and extrinsic advantages to training your team, as you can see in the above chart.
+There are both intrinsic and extrinsic advantages to training the team, as you can see in the above chart.

 As an illustration: Assume you’re an average cook.
 You want to improve, and so you enroll for a few training classes on the weekend.
-There is no doubt that such classes will help you to acquire a great deal of information in a short period of time.
+There is no doubt that such classes will help you to acquire a great deal of information in a short period.
 But these skills are not consistently reinforced; it’s up to you and the others to apply whatever training and new skills you’ve acquired.

 If it isn’t promptly applied, such knowledge and skills fade—in other words, use it or lose it.

-In Summary
+In summary

 Emphasis/Focus